12.1 Two-Week Final Review Plan

 1Rest, brief review, sleep planNo new heavy content

 The last day is not for heroic studying.
-Briefly review your final sheet, confirm appointment details, prepare identification, and protect sleep.
+Review the final sheet briefly, confirm appointment details, lay out identification, and protect sleep.
 Entry-level CHES reasoning depends on attention.
-A tired candidate is more likely to miss words like first, best, most appropriate, priority population, and evaluation indicator.
+A tired candidate is far more likely to skim past task words such as first, best, most appropriate, priority population, and evaluation indicator that decide the answer.
+Eat a normal breakfast, arrive or log in early, and trust the rules you built rather than improvising a new strategy under pressure.

 Test Your Knowledge